ricardo-devis-agullo/mikr0/README.md

 Mikro is a micro-frontend library.

 This repository contains the Mikro source code.
-STILL IN PRODUCTION
+STILL IN DEVELOPMENT